 Tips for Amazon Keyword Research

-Here’s the top takeaways for keyword research for Amazon sellers:
+Here are the top takeaways for keyword research for Amazon sellers:

 - Always keep a record of your research in a spreadsheet, you WILL need it again later